 E62 BME 530A Molecular Cell Biology for Engineers

-This course is designed for upper level undergraduates and first year graduate students with a background in engineering.
-This course covers the biology of cells of higher organisms: protein structure and function; cellular membranes and organelles; cell growth and oncogenic transformation; cellular transport, receptors and cell signaling; the cytoskeleton, the extracellular matrix, and cell movement.
+This course is designed for upper-level undergraduates and first-year graduate students with a background in engineering.
+It covers the biology of cells of higher organisms: protein structure and function; cellular membranes and organelles; cell growth and oncogenic transformation; cellular transport, receptors, and cell signaling; and the cytoskeleton, the extracellular matrix, and cell movement.
 Emphasis will be placed on examples relevant to biomedical engineering.
-In addition to lecture material, an emphasis will be placed on understanding experimental techniques used in cell biology and critical analysis of primary literature.
-Note this course does not count for engineering topics credits and is meant to fulfill a life science requirement for engineering or physical sciences graduate students.
-Prereq: Completion of Biol 2960 and 2970 or graduate standing.
+In addition to lecture material, a focus will be placed on understanding the experimental techniques used in cell biology and the critical analysis of primary literature.
+Note that this course does not count for engineering topics credits and that it is meant to fulfill a life science requirement for engineering or physical sciences graduate students.
+Prerequisites: Biol 2960 and Biol 2970 or graduate standing.

 Credit 3 units.